-NEXT REVIEW DATE: Jan 2017
+NEXT REVIEW DATE: Mar 2020

-Leadership Committee signed:

-Chair of Governors signed:

-Head Teacher Signed:
+Adopted:

 Striving for Excellence.
 Achieving Together.

 Striving for excellence.
 Inspiring to achieve collaboratively through respect, happiness and creativity.
 We are independent and reflective for continuous improvement.

 INTRODUCTION

 The purpose of this policy is to ensure clarity regarding those services for which the school may make a charge.
 The policy has been informed by the LA policy and Department for Education (DfE) guidance and agreed by the Governing Body.